 You can read the full poem here.

 No matter how much one cares for the world, it does not return that affection.
-By the conclusion Larkin has brought the reader to a state of confusion and questioning that mirrors his own.
-One should be seeking, as the speaker does, for words that are “at once true and kind / Or not untrue and not unkind.”
+By the conclusion, Larkin has brought the reader to a state of confusion and questioning that mirrors his own.
+One should seek, as the speaker does, for words that are “at once true and kind / Or not untrue and not unkind.”